tomesink/obsidian/+/Figma containers.md

 Frame can act as a scaffolding for different device (web page, iPhone screen...).
 Frame can be a container of other UI elements.

-Unlike group, frames have they own  properties like fills, rounded corners
+Unlike group, frames have they own  properties like fills, rounded corners etc. Meaning, if I choose a fill (background color) property

 ### Section